 Together with her colleagues, she has supervised over 100 postgraduate students, 75 of whom have graduated.
 She is also active in several local and international professional societies.
 She is one of the founding members of the Malaysian Society for Molecular Biology and Biotechnology, and she is also active in the Malaysian Society for Molecular Biology and Biochemistry, Malaysian Society for Microbiology and Malaysian Applied Biology Society.
 She has served as a member of several Editorial Boards and as a member of the panel of reviewers for several journals.
 She was formerly the Chief Editor for the Asia-Pacific Journal for Molecular Biology and Biotechnology.
 She is also a member of the Malaysian Genetic Modification Advisory Committee.
 At the international level, she is a member of the American Society for Microbiology (USA), Society for General Microbiology (UK) and Third World Organisation for Women in Science (TWOWS).

-Prof. Khatijah was elected as a Fellow of the IAS in 2008.
+Prof. Khatijah was elected as a Fellow of the Islamic World Academy of Sciences in 2008.